Rump Parliament: Political changes

 During the time of the Commonwealth of England (1649–1653), the Rump passed a number of acts in the areas of religion, law, and finance, as well as in commercial and colonial policy.
 Most of the members of the Rump wanted to promote "godliness", but also to restrict the more extreme puritan sects like the Quakers and the Ranters.
 An Adultery Act of May 1650 imposed the death penalty for incest and adultery and three months imprisonment for fornication; the Blasphemy Act of August 1650 was aimed at curbing extreme religious "enthusiasm".
 To stop extreme evangelicals from preaching, they formed a Committee for the Propagation of the Gospel, which issued licenses to preach.
 To allow Puritans freedom of worship, they repealed the Elizabethan requirement of compulsory attendance at an Anglican Church.
 As lawyers were overrepresented in the Rump Parliament, the Rump did not respond to the popular requests made by the Levellers to change the expensive legal system.

 The Rump raised revenue through the sale of Crown lands and Church property, both of which were popular.
-However, revenue raised through excise levies and through an Assessment Tax on land were unpopular as they affected everyone who owned property.
+Revenue raised through excise levies and through an Assessment Tax on land were unpopular as they affected everyone who owned property.
 The proceeds from confiscated Royalist estates were a valuable source of income, but it was a double-edged sword.
 It ingratiated Parliament to people like John Downes who were making a fortune from the business but it did nothing to heal the wounds of the Civil War.